 Kenneth Copeland is probably the most prominent Word of Faith "preacher" in the world today.
-He learned his Word of Faith doctrine directly from the "father" of the Word of Faith movement: Kenneth Hagin.
+He learned his Word of Faith doctrine directly from the "fathers" of the Word of Faith movement: Kenneth Hagin and Oral Roberts.
 Although he speaks with tremendous conviction and authority, what he says is 100% false.
 But Copeland's followers just don't care.

 “For this reason God will send upon them a deluding influence so that they will believe what is false, in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.”

 — 2 Thessalonians 2: 11-12